 Obviously, the degree of hearing loss can vary according to the number of classes taught, the number of years the instructor has been teaching as well as whether or not adequate hearing protection is used in class.

 I think injuries related to hearing health is one of the major issues facing the fitness industry.
-I don't believe most gyms want to address this problem.
+I believe most gyms DO NOT want to address this problem.
 That's because members often equate loud music with fun.
-I've never seen a safe noise policy for any fitness center I've been in or worked at.
+Their fear is lower noise levels may drop attendance.
+For what it's worth, I've never seen a safe noise policy for any fitness center I've been in or worked at.

-I'm not aware of any statistics on the risk of hearing loss in group exercise classes.
+So what are the odds of hearing loss from teachign group exercise classes?
+I can't say.
 Neither OSHA or EPA revealed any information on this topic.
 If anyone knows of risk statistics, please share in the comments below.

 Vocal cord injuries may be a cumulative effect of teaching too many classes coupled with the stresses that occur during normal daily voice activities.
 I have met group exercise instructors who sounded like they were a pack-a-day smoker.
 I used to wonder about this.
 I now know why.